-iStaging kindly offered me to try out their ultimate package.
-It allows you to create a virtual tour with not only a dedicated 360 camera, but you can even use your own phone along with the special equipment they will happily send out to you completely free.
+iStaging In Depth Review of their ultimate package. iStaging kindly offered me to try out their ultimate package which allows you to create a virtual tour with not only a dedicated 360 camera, but you can even use your own phone.

 The price plans have changed and they now only offer the Free rotator and 720º Lens to the annual ultra and ultimate plans.

 - 720º lens

 - Charging cable

 - Up to 3 Tours Hosted, with a max of 3 panoramas per tour.

 - VR Editor Platform

 - 360° Camera Import – Upload equirectangular panoramas captured with any 360 camera.

 - 15 LiveTours (up to 50G)